reem12345/Cell-Type-Specific-Graphs/README.md

 # Set to True if the dataset includes more than one perturbation across cells.
 multi_pert: False
 ```
+#### 3.2- Run training and testing
+ * Launch the [training_testing_demo.ipynb](https://github.com/reem12345/Cell-Type-Specific-Graphs/blob/main/training/training_testing_demo.ipynb) notebook (located in the `training` folder).
+ * This will train and evaluate the model using your previous configuration.

-### 4- Output
+#### 3.3- Output

-In the `Results` directory, you will find an AnnData object (_.h5ad_) for each predicted (cell type, perturbation) pair.
-Each file contains both the observed and predicted gene expression profiles for the corresponding condition.
+ * The `Results` directory will contain an AnnData object (_.h5ad_) for each predicted (cell type, perturbation) pair.
+ * Each file includes both the observed and predicted gene expression profiles for the corresponding condition.